(DMZ: Demilitarized Zone)

-In Vietnam, no one is unfamiliar with the name of Dien Bien Phu where the huge battle between French Union’s French Far East Expeditionary Corps and Viet Minh communist-nationalist revolutionaries took place.
+In Vietnam, no one is unfamiliar with the name of Dien Bien Phu where the huge battle between the French Union’s French Far East Expeditionary Corps and Viet Minh communist-nationalist revolutionaries took place.
 The battle is very memorable to Vietnamese people not just it was an important victory but also because Dien Bien Phu was the very first step the US got involved in Vietnam by backing the French.
 At that time everyone thought of this battle as the battle they had to win against all odds for many reasons.
 General Vo Nguyen Giap had his most important military decision here by changing the attack’s method from fast and quick to slow and steady.
 With this brilliant move and the bravery of Viet Minh soldiers, after one month, three weeks and three days, the French fell.
-This failure led to the Geneva Conference opened in 8 May 1954 in which Vietnam had the upper hand.
+This failure led to the Geneva Conference opened on 8 May 1954 in which Vietnam had the upper hand.

-Nowadays, Dien Bien Phu is a very dynamic city of northwestern region with no lack of transportation and tourism services.
+Nowadays, Dien Bien Phu is a very dynamic city of the northwestern region with no lack of transportation and tourism services.
 The first place you should visit in Dien Bien Phu in order to have a full view of the battle must be Museum of Dien Bien Phu historical victory, located opposite to A1 hill cemetery.
-This museum offers a full insight of the war on Vietnamese side through five exhibition sections, with 274 items and 122 pictures.
+This museum offers a full insight into the war on the Vietnamese side through five exhibition sections, with 274 items and 122 pictures.
 The most intriguing feature must be the statues that describe the soldiers on both sides on and off battlefields.
-The museum also well explains that the defining factor in this great victory aside from surprising attacks from artillery and tunnels was the logistics force participated by almost all ethnic groups.
+The museum also well explains that the defining factor in this great victory aside from surprise attacks from artillery and tunnels was the logistics force participated by almost all ethnic groups.
 There are also maquettes of the battle and a lot of documentary videos in many languages to explain Dien Bien Phu.
 Visiting this museum will be very helpful for you before visiting other sites.

 The A1 hill (or Eliane2) is a place where the last battle of the whole campaign happened before the French surrendered.
-Compared to other hills, A1 made a solid shield for the bunker of General de Castries therefore it was the most difficult position to take.
+Compared to other hills, A1 made a solid shield for the bunker of General de Castries, therefore, it was the most difficult position to take.
 To take this hill, Vietnamese soldiers had to spend 39 days and nights to dug tunnels then place a bomb to blow the whole hill up.
 Visiting the hill, you can see with your own eyes the huge bomb crater which was left after the explosion set off by the Viet Minh soldiers.
 On top of the hill are displayed some tanks left by the French after they surrendered.

 The bunker of General De Castries is also worth a visit.
 The bunker it itself was placed at the central headquarter of the French which is now Muong Thanh rice field.
 No one can deny that the defeat of this bunker is the symbol for the victory of Viet Minh in Dien Bien Phu.
-Nowadays, tourists visiting General De Castries’s bunker can see that the bunker is remained almost intact in an area of 20m long and 8m high with total 4 sections used for both working and living conditions.
-In the surroundings there are left barbed wire fences and four tanks.
+Nowadays, tourists visiting General De Castries’s bunker can see that the bunker is remained almost intact in an area of 20m long and 8m high with a total of 4 sections used for both working and living conditions.
+In the surroundings, there are left barbed wire fences and four tanks.

 Each of these three sites mentions above has the same rate for admission: only 15,000VND per person.